go-i2p/goSam/README.md

 Messaging ([SAM version 3.0](https://geti2p.net/en/docs/api/samv3)) bridge.
 It has support for all streaming features SAM version 3.2.

+STATUS: This project is maintained.
+I will respond to issues, pull requests, and feature requests within a few days.
+I am primarily maintaining functionality.
 This is widely used and easy to use, but thusfar, mostly by me.
 It sees a lot of testing and no breaking changes to the API are expected.

 ## Installation
 ```